As millions flock to Area 51, scientists say extraterrestrial life isn't impossible | DW | 30.07.2019

 For Siemion and Schulze-Makuch, the question of extraterrestrial life is one of humankind's greatest puzzles.

 Anton points out that long ago the ancient Greeks pondered the question of whether we are alone on our planet.
 During the Renaissance the question came up again, and shortly afterwards the first precursors of science fiction novels appeared.
-Even Johannes Kepler, the German astronomer, wrote a story about possible moon inhabitants.
+Even Johannes Kepler, the German astronomer, wrote a story about possible moon inhabitants back in the 16th century.
 Later, science fiction novels and films even inspired scientific research, says Anton.

 Anton, Siemion and Schulze-Makuch all agree on one point.
 The human fascination with extraterrestrials — clearly ongoing as the hype around Area 51 demonstrates — is based on a central, forever-intriguing question: Are we alone in the universe and, if not, are there others out there just like us?